 Yes, but it is not recommended due to the time commitment required for completing each course.
-Each course is equivalent to a one semester credit hour class.
-Therefore each class consists of approximately 40 hours of class time that includes 12-13 hours of recorded faculty lectures and 23-24 hours of additional course work.
-Each course is seven weeks in length, so each week there is 5.7 hours of combined class time (40 hrs / 7 weeks).
+Each course is equivalent to a one-semester credit hour class.
+Therefore each class consists of approximately 40 hours of class time, including 12-13 hours of recorded faculty lectures and 23-24 hours of additional course work.
+Each course is seven weeks in length, so each week there are 5.7 hours of combined class time (40 hrs / 7 weeks).
 The average student should allow a 2:1 study-to-class-time ratio to complete the course.
-This means you should plan to study two hours for each one hour of class time.
-This equates to 11-12 hours each week to complete all course work.
+This means you should plan to study two hours for each hour of class time.
+This equates to 11-12 hours each week to complete all coursework.
 (5.7 hrs X 2 = 11-12 hrs).
 Based on a person's own personal strengths and experience, you should increase or decrease the ratio.

 What is the CPDA Referral Program?